cristianfr/mailTimeMachine/README.md

 # Usage

-Populate the config with the imap accounts, then run:
+Populate the config with the imap accounts, install the requirements/base.txt, then run:
 ```python
 python scripts/backup.py --help
 ```